Friday, March 22, 2013

 Namastey, Jai Johar, and a very good morning to all of you.

 'A promise is a promise: Time for action to end violence against women' is UN theme for this year's International Women's Day (IWD).
 It is to mark this day that we have organised this talk.
-But, what is this IWD and why is it celebrated?
+But what is this IWD and why is it celebrated?

 International Women's Day

-Well, as the mythology tells us, gods were on the receiving end; they had lost the war with Mahishasur; they did not know what to do; they went to Vishnu for advise.
+Well, as the mythology tells us, gods were on the receiving end; they had lost the war with Mahishasur; they did not know what to do; they went to Vishnu for advice.
 It is there that they put together their powers with those of Brahma; Vishnu and Mahesh.
 This is how Maa Durga, the slayer of Mahisasur, was born.

 She has hundreds of hands, having different weapons.
 She is an embodiment of shakti, all divine energy: she was empowered.
 With this might, she killed Mahishasur.
 But are today's Durgas, today's Mothers empowered?
 The answer is in negative.
 It is necessary that they be empowered; they be made Durga again.
 It was to make the society understand the need for their empowerment that the IWD came to be observed.

-IWD was first celebrated on February 28, 1909 at the instance of Socialist party of America.
-Thereafter, it came to be celebrated on the last Sunday of February.
+IWD was first celebrated on February 28, 1909, at the instance of Socialist party of America.

 In 1910, the Socialist International conference, was held in Copenhagen.
 In this conference, it was given International status.
 At that time, almost in all parts of the world, women had no right to vote.
 And its main aim was to highlight the struggle for rights to have franchise for women.